In our study of Hosea chapter ten, we will see that the root of sin goes to what is in the hearts of men.

 Now, if God speaks to you in this study, you can save your own personal notes on this page.
 Then, every time that you look at this study, your notes will automatically be added to the page.
 To add a note or to display your previous notes, click on the YOUR NOTES button.

-Israel was a spreading vine; he brought forth fruit for himself.
-As his fruit increased, he built more altars; as his land prospered, he adorned his sacred stones.
+Isra'el was a luxuriant vine, freely putting forth fruit.
+As his fruit increased, he increased his altars; as his land got better, he improved his standing-stones.

 As we saw in chapter nine, the prosperity of the northern kingdom blinded them from the truth of God.
 Instead of praising God for His hand of provision, they built more altars and high places.

-Their heart is deceitful, and now they must bear their guilt.
-The Lord will demolish their altars and destroy their sacred stones.
+Their heart is divided; now they will bear their guilt.
+He will break down their altars and destroy their standing-stones.

 The people forgot that God is a jealous God and He will not share His place in their hearts with idols.
 As we see here, it is their hearts that are at the center of the problem.
 They valued wealth more than their relationship with God.
 It is easy to tell what is most valuable to you.
 It is simply a matter of looking at what you spend the most time and effort on.